-- The benefits of supporting children's vegetable intake. - How to cook or prepare vegetables in an appealing way, demonstrating that they can be nutritious and delicious.
-This could apply internally (staff such as marketing, sales, point of sale staff), or your target market. - Vegetable market performance. - Understanding your target market; understanding children's and parents attitudes and behaviours towards vegetables.
-This includes which sensory aspects appeal and do not appeal to children. - School canteen requirements.
+- The benefits of supporting children's vegetable intake. - marketing, sales, point of sale staff), or your target market. - Vegetable market performance. - aspects appeal and do not appeal to children. - School canteen requirements.

 Basic education about vegetables within your company can be as simple as a vegetable cooking demonstration or recipe inspiration through team lunches or the staff noticeboard.